Documentation Centre for Property Transfers of the Cultural Assets of WW II Victims

 Winstona Churchilla 1800/2, 130 00 Praha

-The Institute for the Study of Totalitarian Regimes is a state-established institution for the scientific elaboration of the period of lack of freedom in Czechoslovakia during the years of Nazi occupation 1939–45 and communist dictatorship 1948–1989.
-Following this, ÚSTR is intensively involved in popularization and education.
-He creates a number of exhibitions independently or in cooperation with renowned museum partners, and acts as a scientific, methodological and pedagogical guarantor of other exhibition projects.
-At the same time, he has a rich publishing activity.
+The Institute for the Study of Totalitarian Regimes is an institution established by the state to conduct scientific research into the period of absence of freedom in Czechoslovakia in the period of the Nazi occupation 1939–1945 and the communist dictatorship 1948–1989.
+The Institute is engaged in popularization and education.
+It organizes or co-organizes exhibitions with renowned museum partners; it is a scientific, methodological and pedagogical guarantor of exhibition projects.
+It has also a rich publishing activity.

 Jewish Museum in Prague

 U Staré školy 1, 110 01 Prague, Czech Republic